ramos-ph/cm42-media-critic/README.md

 $ bundle exec rspec
 ```

 This will automatically generate the test coverage.
-To check it open `/coverage/index.html`, or run this command:
+To check it, open `coverage/index.html` on your web browser.
+If you prefer, you can open it with your installed browser:

 ```
+# If you're using Linux
 $ xdg-open coverage/index.html

+# If you are using Mac or Windows
+$ firefox coverage/index.html
 ```

 ## Figma wires